-It also doesn’t require any minimum credit score, and comes with an adjustable credit limit that is funded directly via your Chime Spending Account.
-In terms of secured credit cards Chime’s Credit Builder is one of the best on the market.
+Furthermore, it also doesn’t require any minimum credit score, and comes with an adjustable credit limit that is funded directly via your Chime Checking Account.
+In terms of secured credit cards, Chime’s Credit Builder is one of the best on the market.

 If you’ve been denied a checking account in the past, you won’t have to worry with either of these accounts.
 Both Chime and Current do not use ChexSystems when you apply for an account.
 And neither of them check your credit.

 In terms of the bottom line, Chime and Current are both great options for anyone looking for a new online banking account.
 Chime is usually a more attractive option overall, although both are reputable and quality digital banking providers.